Mountain Biking the Davidson River Area

 Trails in the Davidson River area are generally similar to those found elsewhere in the Pisgah National Forest.
 They are rockier, steeper, and more challenging than those at Tsali.
 Many trails follow old road or railroad beds and have significant erosion problems.
 Others climb high mountain ridges and are true singletrack treads.

-A general description of what can be found within the Davidson River Area follows.
+Below is a general description of what can you'll find when driving north up US 276 from Brevard to the Blue Ridge Parkway.
 Points of interest are shown in red; trails are shown in bold.
 Numbers indicate distance in miles from the Pisgah National Forest entrance marker when driving US 276 from Brevard toward the Parkway.

 If you bear right on US 276 where it intersects 475, you will very quickly come to the beautiful Looking Glass Falls (5.6), one of the most scenic and most-photographed in the state.
 Further along is the parking area for Sliding Rock (7.7).
 This natural, 60-foot rock water slide ends in a deep, cold, clear pool and is an extremely popular spot for cooling off.
 The final point of interest to mountain bikers is the Pink Beds Picnic Area (11.4), where you can ride the north half of the Pink Beds Loop trail.
 Technically, the Mills River drains this valley instead of the Davidson.
 However, it is included in the Davidson River Area for this site since US 276 passes through it and the trailhead is so close to other trails in the Davidson River area.